narajaon/onestatus/README.md

 }
 ```

-You can also use also use a onestatus function to dynamicaly generate your attributes.
+**NB1**: You can also use also use a onestatus function to dynamicaly generate your attributes.
-Currently only `s:getDefaultColor` is supported.
+Currently only `s:getDefaultColor` is supported.<br>
+**NB2**: You can call any global function in labelFunc.
+Try putting directly the name of a function of your own !

 ## Exposed functions
 labelFunc: